 The question of what brought about the fall of the Roman Empire is one that has occupied Roman scholars for centuries (Gibbon, 1776).
-However, an equally relevant question is what enabled the Roman civilisation to persist for so long in a region of highly variable climate (Lionello, 2012) and associated variability in agricultural yields upon which their economy and survival depended (Erdkamp, 2005; Garnsey, 1988; Rickman, 1980).
+However, an equally relevant question is what enabled the Roman Empire to persist for so long in a region of highly variable climate (Lionello, 2006) and associated high variability in agricultural yields on which their economy and survival depended (Erdkamp, 2005; Garnsey, 1988; Rickman, 1980).
 Our findings show that the majority of the Mediterranean is temperature-limited for the growth of grain.
-Given that the height of the Roman civilisation coincided with centuries of anomalously warm climate (Bond et al., 2001; Desprat et al., 2003; Ljungqvist, 2010); conditions for the growth of grain were likely optimal.
-However, higher frequency climate variability has been demonstrated to have catastrophic impacts for other past civilisations where water resources were not spatially integrated to the extent of the Roman Empire (de Menocal, 2001; Weiss et al., 1993).
-The Roman's ability to link heterogeneous environments of the Mediterranean using VW trade meant they could offset deficits in one region with surpluses in another (Kessler and Temin, 2007).
-In an era before the invention of the Empire through shipping (Braudel, 1995; Jones, 1986; Scheidel, 2013).
-The linked-heterogeneity of the Roman Empire undoubtedly increased their resilience to climate variability and contributed to the longevity of their
+Given that climate during the Roman Period in the Mediterranean was anomalously warm (Bond et al., 2001; Desprat et al., 2003; Ljungqvist, 2010) conditions for the growth of Rome's staple food were likely optimal.
+However, higher frequency climate variability has been demonstrated to have catastrophic impacts for other past civilisations where water resource management was not spatially integrated to the extent of the Roman Empire (deMenocal, 2001;

-0 civilisation (Gibbon, 1776; Scheidel, 2013).
-The importance of VW redistribution in the Mediterranean as a buffer to climate variability is illustrated in the writings of Pliny the Younger (98 AD - 117 AD) in Erdkamp (2005) 'Even the heavens can never prove so kind as to enrich and favour every land alike.
-But he [the emperor] can so join East and West by convoys that those people who offer and those who need supplies . . . appreciate . . . having one master to serve'.
+Weiss et al., 1993).
+Our findings indicate that the combination of an increase in yield stability brought about by irrigation in combination with VW redistribution in the relatively easily navigated Mediterranean Sea provided the Romans with high resilience to climate variability in an era of inefficient information transfer (Kessler 5 and Temin, 2007) and undoubtedly contributed to the longevity of their reign over the Mediterranean region (Gibbon, 1776).
+The importance of VW redistribution in the Mediterranean as a buffer to climate variability is illustrated in the writings of Pliny the Younger (AD 98-117) in Erdkamp (2005): "Even the heavens can never prove so kind as to enrich and favour every land alike.
+But he [the emperor] can so join East and West by convoys that those people who offer and those who need supplies ... appreciate ... having one master to serve".

-However, although VW redistribution increased resilience to shorter term climate variability, it was also central to facilitating the population growth and urbanisation that occurred during the Late Republican and Early Imperial Period (Rickman, 1980).
-VW trade facilitated urbanisation because it enabled regions to overshoot their local ecohydrological carrying capacities (Barnaby, 2009; D'Odorico et al., 2010).
-The associated increase in water

-520 resource exploitation pushed the Empire closer to the boundary of its freshwater resources, thus eroding its long term resilience to crop failures.
-In addition, growing urban demand led to an increased reliance on VW trade, an increase in average import distances and an associated increase in import costs.
-The combination of reduced resilience to crop failures and increased import costs may have contributed to the 3rd century crisis following a peak in population and urbanisation in the 2nd century AD.
-Given that present-day trade costs in bulk, staple foods continue to covary with distance, the 'struggle against distance' that typified preindustrial trade will continue to be a constraint on future VW trade.
-Just as with the Roman Empire, present-day population growth continues to push civilisation closer to the boundary of our global water resources and erode our resilience to crop failure (Bogardi et al., 2013).
-In addition, rapid urbanisation means we are becoming increasingly reliant on VW trade, meaning that we are not just vulnerable to crop failures but perturbations in the VW trade network itself.
+However, although VW redistribution increased resilience to shorter term climate variability, it was also central to facilitating the growing urbanisation which occurred during the Late Republican and Early Imperial Period because it enabled urban regions to overshoot their local ecohydrological carrying capacities (Barnaby, 2009; D'Odorico et al., 2010).
+The associated increase in water resource exploitation pushed the Empire closer to the boundary of its freshwater resources and reduced its long term resilience to crop failures arising from climatic variability.
+In addition, growing urban demand led to an increase in average import distances of VW and an associated increase in import costs.
+The combination of reduced resilience to crop failures and increased import costs may have contributed to the 3rd century crisis following a peak in urbanisation in the 2nd century AD.
+Our cost-distance based network analysis demonstrates that increases in VW import costs arising from increased demand are unevenly distributed among all nodes in a VW network with hub nodes experiencing the greatest increase in import cost.
+Given that present-day trade costs in bulk, staple foods continue to covary with distance, the "struggle against distance" will continue to be critical constraint on future VW trade.